MarkHarper/frontend-dev-exercises/README.md

+## Instructions for this implementation

+1. Clone this repository
+2. run 'npm install'
+3. run 'npm run start'
+4. view on localhost at 8080

 ## RTI CDS Frontend Developer Exercise

 Welcome to the RTI Center for Data Science front-end developer exercise!
 This exercise is here to get you acquainted with a small sample of what we do and for us to get acquainted with your skills.
 It should take no more than two hours of your time.